1Bitsy/1bitsy-website/content/overview/introduction.md

 or an OpenSource tool that is difficult to set up.

 A few years ago Gareth McMullin created the Black Magic Probe.
-Its a hardware device that implements all the magic of JTAG (in it and you can very) while enabling you to easily connect it to your hardware and your computer without a lot of hassle.
+Its a hardware device that implements all the magic of JTAG while enabling you to easily connect it to your hardware and your computer without a lot of hassle.
 (I and many others really love the device.)
 After using it for several years now I realized that most people still don't know about it.
 I also realized that part of the problem is a lack of good reference projects and evaluation/development boards that can easily take advantage of the Black Magic Probes abilities.

 This is why I decided to create 1Bitsy.
-The goal is to have/create example projects, tutorials and a hardware platform that can take full advantage of JTAG and the Black Magic Probe hardware.
+The goal is to create example projects, tutorials and a hardware platform that can take full advantage of JTAG and the Black Magic Probe hardware.